eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 wallet.openID4VciIssuerUrl = configLogic.vciConfig.issuerUrl
 wallet.openID4VciClientId = configLogic.vciConfig.clientId
 wallet.openID4VciRedirectUri = configLogic.vciConfig.redirectUri
-wallet.loadDocuments()
+wallet.loadAllDocuments()
 ```

 ## Storage Manager
-The read-only property ``storage`` is an instance of a [StorageManager](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-wallet-kit/documentation/eudiwalletkit/storagemanager)
+The read-only property ``storage`` is an instance of a [StorageManager](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-wallet-kit/documentation/eudiwalletkit/storagemanager) class.
 Currently the keychain implementation is used.
 It provides document management functionality using the iOS KeyChain.

 The storage model provides the following models for the supported well-known document types: